-While it might seem like a weird business at first, once you get past the shock factor of selling your own breast milk, you’ll probably realize it’s a great idea for everyone involved.
+While it might seem weird at first, once you get past the shock factor of selling your own breast milk, you’ll probably realize it’s a great idea for everyone involved.
 You can make some extra money while helping babies (or others) in need.

 Why Is There a Market for Breast Milk?

-Babies are not the only people who benefit from breast milk sales: athletes are increasingly buying it for the extra energy it provides, as are people who need an immune booster, according to New York Magazine’s The Cut.
+Babies and overproducing moms are not the only people who benefit from breast milk sales.
+Athletes are increasingly buying it for the extra energy it provides, as are people who need an immune booster, according to New York Magazine’s The Cut.

 Breast milk contains the “perfect combination of proteins, fats, vitamins and carbohydrates,” according to the American Pregnancy Association.
 It also contains leukocytes, living cells that help fight infection.